-General internships are approved by academic programs.
-Faculty members who supervise internships offered by their programs assume responsibility for developing internship syllabi, insuring compliance with established procedures, monitoring student performance throughout the internship, assessing the intern's progress and grading the internship experience commensurate with the student's final evaluation by the work site supervisor and the degree to which the intern meets academic expectations.
+General internships are approved by academic programs and checked by Academic Affairs.
+Faculty members who supervise internships offered by their programs assume responsibility for developing internship syllabi, insuring compliance with established procedures, monitoring student performance throughout the internship, assessing the intern's academic and work progress and grading the internship experience commensurate with the student's final evaluation by the work site supervisor and the degree to which the intern meets academic expectations.
 Internships are normally graded credit/no credit.
+Internships consisting of four or more credit hours must be submitted to Academic Affairs Council as a student petition.